March 25, 2021

 February is Cancer Prevention Month.
 To celebrate and spread awareness of the importance of regular cancer screenings, we’ve put together a list of common cancers in women and their screenings.

 Screenings help doctors diagnose and treat many types of cancer, often before symptoms begin.
-Early detection is incredibly important because when cancer is found at its early stages, it is less likely to have spread and easier to treat.
+Early detection is incredibly important because when this disease is found at its early stages, it is less likely to have spread and easier to treat.
 Early detection also increases the chance of making a full recovery!

 Sounds like everyone should follow the doctor’s orders and get screened!